DamoM73/space-rescue-tutorials/_build/html/_sources/documentation.md.txt

 #### `x_speed`

 The number of pixels the object is moving in the horizontal direction every frame.
 Positive numbers indicate a move to the right, negative numbers indicate a move to the left.
+Default value is `0`.

 #### `y_speed`

 The number of pixels the object is moving in the vertical direction every frame.
 Positive numbers indicate a move down, negative numbers indicate a move up.
+Default value is `0`.

 #### `gravity`